A fillet knife is a crucial tool when you decide to process the fish you caught. Here are the best ones on the market.

-Verdict: Great entry-level fish knife.
+Verdict: Great entry-level product.
 Take special care when cleaning the transition from blade to handle.

 German manufacturer Wüsthof has been making knives for two centuries.
 The WÜSTHOF Classic 7 Inch is an expression of their long-standing knowledge.
 The tapered single piece high carbon steel ensures precise cuts.

 Used by professional chefs around the world, the WÜSTHOF Classic 7 Inch brings a high-end feel and performance to your kitchen.
 The black leather sheath enables you to safely take the knife along on a trip if needed.

 Verdict: High-end German-made fish product that raises the bar.
 Delicate blade to be handled with care.